 Gather Required Financial Documents

-- Balance Sheet: Your balance sheet offers a direct look into the assets you own.
-For this reason, it is the single most important indicator of your business’s eligibility for ABL funding.
+- Balance Sheet: Your balance sheet offers a direct look into your assets, making it the single most important indicator of your business’s eligibility for asset based lending.

-- Sales Forecast: Asset-based lenders are more concerned with the future success of your business, rather than its history.
-If you have a well-researched sales forecast that tracks a growth trajectory, it may tip the scales in your favor.
+- Sales Forecast: Asset based lenders are more concerned with the future success of your business, rather than its history.
+If you have a well-researched sales forecast that tracks a growth trajectory, it might tip the scales in your favor.

-- Banking Statements: Lenders will request to see at least four months’ worth of banking statements in your quest for an asset loan.
+- Banking Statements: Lenders will request to see at least 4 months’ worth of banking statements in your quest for an asset loan.

 Prove the Value of Your Collateral

 Depending on what you pledge as collateral, you’ll need to prepare the following statements to identify assets and their value when you apply for ABL financing.

-- Accounts Receivable Aging Statement: If you plan to offer up your outstanding accounts receivables as collateral, you’ll need to prepare an aging statement that shows open invoices, their terms and the number of days these invoices are past due.
+- Accounts Receivable Aging Statement: If you plan to offer up your outstanding accounts receivables as collateral, you’ll need to prepare an aging statement that shows open invoices, their terms and the number of days these invoices have been open.

-- Inventory List: If you seek to secure a loan backed by your inventory, an ABL lender will request a detailed itemization, noting the location and resale value of each asset.
+- Inventory List: If you seek to secure an asset loan backed by your inventory, a lender will request a detailed itemization, noting the location and resale value of each asset.

-- Machinery and Equipment List: If you are offering your equipment as collateral, you’ll need to detail each item’s purchase price, whether it was purchased new or used, its age, its location and its condition.
-You’ll also need to account for the depreciation of the equipment to estimate its current value (this may require an independent valuation from an appraiser).
+- Machinery and Equipment List: If you’re offering your equipment as collateral, you’ll need to detail each item’s purchase price, whether it was purchased new or used, its age, its location and its condition.
+You’ll also need to account for the depreciation of the equipment to estimate its current value.
+This may require an independent valuation from an appraiser.

 Prepare for a Field Audit

-As part of the due-diligence process, a lender will most likely conduct an onsite audit of your business.
+As part of the asset based lending process, a lender will most likely conduct an onsite audit of your business.
 They’ll visit your space, audit your financials and examine any physical assets that will serve as collateral for the loan.
-Don’t be intimidated by the process as it’s par for the course in asset-backed financing.
-If you’re approved, be aware that your lender may perform periodic audits of your collateral to assess value continuously.
+If you’re approved, be aware that your lender may perform periodic audits of your collateral to continuously assess value.

-Before you decide if asset-based lending is right for you, consider the risks and benefits to your small business.
+Before you decide if ABL is right for you, consider the risks and benefits of asset based lending.

-On the upside, asset-backed loans are more accessible than their cash flow counterparts.
-A business that has assets on the balance sheet can put these investments to good use and secure additional funding to grow.
+- A business that has assets on the balance sheet can put these investments to good use and secure additional funding for growth